CV • RESEARCH • DATA • PEOPLE • PERSONAL • PROSPECTIVE STUDENTS

-ABOUT THE LAB: I am an associate professor in the Biological Sciences department at the University of Texas at El Paso.
-Our laboratory's research is focused on investigating the plant and soil processes that drive terrestrial ecosystems.
-A consistent theme in our work is filling in the belowground component of our understanding of ecosystems to complement existing knowledge of aboveground processes.
-We use approaches such as biogeochemistry, including isotopic analyses, laboratory experiments, and field experiments.
-Field projects have focused on mountain, desert, and Arctic tundra ecosystems.
+ABOUT THE LAB: I am an ecologist and biogeochemist at heart.
+I'm an ecologist because I enjoy studying all of the complex connections in the living world and I'm a biogeochemist because measuring elemental pools and fluxes is my favorite way to do this.
+My laboratory's research is focused on investigating plant and soil processes, and a consistent theme is filling in the belowground component of our understanding to complement the often better knowledge of aboveground processes.
+We use approaches such as isotopic analyses, plant ecophysiological measurements, and a wide array of chemical assays as part of laboratory and field experiments.
 Many projects also include a global change component such as the effects of invasive species, air pollution, or climate change.
+Field projects have focused on mountain, desert, and Arctic tundra ecosystems, though since coming to El Paso drylands have been my focus, and in particular biological soil crusts (biocrusts).

 MORE INFO: Please check out my Twitter feed, Google Scholar Page, and CV to learn more about my research interests.